About

 A portfolio of my existence.
 I know the world is big and I am so insignificant compared to anything, but no amount of time and scale could deny that I was here.
 It's like why thousands of years ago people left their hand prints on the wall of the cave.
 To say that they were here.
 Same for me.

 Oscar Wilde wrote, "We all live in a gutter, but some of us are looking at the stars."
-I agree with him.
+I agree.
 This is my attempt to look at the stars.
 I hope I am doing it fine.
 Thank you for reading.

-Ps: There are too many grammatical errors on this site.
+Ps: There are so many grammatical errors on this site.
 I try to identify them as soon as possible and correct them.

 Read also: